Supplemental Nutrition Assistance Programs at the Farmers Markets in Chelsea

 What is Double Up Food Bucks?

-If you are eligible for SNAP and use your SNAP Bridge Card to shop for food at the farmers markets, the amount of money you spend is matched with Double Up Food Bucks bonus tokens.
+If you are eligible for SNAP and use your SNAP Bridge Card to shop for food at the farmers markets, the amount of money you spend is matched with Double Up Food Bucks bonus tokens, which can be used to purchase produce at the market.
 Double Up Food Bucks runs June through October only at the Chelsea Farmers Market on Saturdays and Bushel Basket Market on Wednesdays.

 What is Prescription for Health?